-1. Eusebio’s corner
+1. Eusebio’s Corner

 Eusebio’s corner is the canonical representation of the aesthetic idea of a bar.
 Its bar is crowded with people and tapas that can be eaten in open bar format.
 People who sigh for El Tigre don’t know that La esquina de Eusebio exists: with a drink you have a free pass to stock up on their canapés.

-📍 Calle Caramuel, 16 (Puerta del Ángel)
+📍Location: Caramuel street, 16 (Puerta del Ángel)

 2. Almeria Tavern